Proposed Amendments to the

 Restrictive Covenants

-The verbatim RC language, formal proposed legal text, and plain-English context — side by side, for each of the 10 proposed changes.
+The verbatim RC language, formal proposed legal text, and plain-English context โ side by side, for each of the 12 proposed changes.

 The following proposed amendments were developed by community members.
-These are proposals for discussion — not adopted changes.
+These are proposals for discussion โ not adopted changes.
 Each subdivision votes independently on its own Restrictive Covenants.
 Registered members with confirmed emails may cast informal votes below.
+After voting, you may also share private feedback with the organizing team.

 Exterior Building Materials